sujith-eag/personal-site/content/docs/bash-linux/Terminal-3pipes-filters.md

 ```bash {frame="none"}
 $ cat lengths.txt
 ```
-Disadvantage of `cat` is it always dumps the whole file onto the screen.  <br />
+Disadvantage of `cat` is it always dumps the whole file onto the screen.
 Using `less` is more safe approach in practice.
 ```bash {frame="none"}
 $ less lengths.pbd
 ```
-This displays only screen full of the file and stops.     <br />
+This displays only screen full of the file and stops.
 `b` and `space` can be used to go for next page, `q` for quit.